 Sansa apples are another early ripening fruit.
 Red in color with yellow streaking, Sansa’s are sweet and juicy with a little tang.
 Sansa are also good for fresh eating or for making apple sauce.
 A blend of Akane and Gala apples give this apple its’ color and flavor profile.

 These are just two examples of the over 30 varieties of apples available at Apple Holler.
-Check our home page for what is available for picking today!
+Check this page for what is available for picking!